-The 2020 Atlantic hurricane season set another record last week, and this one might be the most impressive - and unsettling - yet.
+The 2020 Atlantic hurricane season set another record this month, and this one might be the most impressive - and unsettling - yet.

-Hurricane Delta's landfall in Louisiana on Friday meant the U.S. experienced its 10th landfall from a tropical system so far this season, breaking the old record of nine U.S. landfalls in a single season from 1916.
+Hurricane Delta's landfall in Louisiana in early October meant the U.S. experienced its 10th landfall from a tropical system so far this season, breaking the old record of nine U.S. landfalls in a single season from 1916.

 From Isaias to Laura to Delta, several of these storms led to big impacts across the U.S.